emilyeye/emilyeye.github.io/_posts/2016-01-20-reverse-factorialize.md

 factorialize(2);
 {% endhighlight %}

 If this helped you out (or if you have any questions), leave a comment below!
-Next time, I'll be writing about "Check for Palindromes" and rabbit holes.
+Next time, I'll be writing about "Check for Palindromes" and the problem with overthinking things.